OpenMDAO/RevHack2020/cmaes_driver/README.md

 ## Request:
 Initiate an OpenMDAO driver for the CMA-ES optimizer.

 As an evolutionary algorithm, the driver should be something along the lines of the SimpleGADriver.
 We want to be able to run in parallel as well.

-Would it be interesting to subclass or identify some common base class?
+Would it be interesting to subclass or identify some common base class for evolutionary optimizers yet?